-This Notice of Intent to Award is subject to execution of a written contract and, as a result does not constitute the formation of a contract between CPB and the apparent successful respondent.
+This Notice of Award does not constitute the formation of a contract between CPB and the apparent successful respondent.
 The apparent successful respondent shall not acquire any legal or equitable rights relative to the contract services until a contract containing terms and conditions acceptable to CPB is executed.
-If the apparent successful respondent and CPB are unable to negotiate and execute a contract, CPB may revoke the award and award the contract to the next highest ranked respondent or withdraw the RFP.
-CPB reserves the right to cancel this Notice of Intent to Award at any time prior to the execution of a written contract.

-As stated in the RFP, all decisions of CPB with respect to the RFP and resulting contract award will be final and are not subject to challenge or protest.
+As stated in the RFP, all decisions of CPB with respect to the RFP and resulting contract award are final and are not subject to challenge or protest.